nihk/Sheridan-Projects/README.md

 <br>

-**NetworkingVLANs** is the final assignment for the Networking class I took in which we created a network topology, defined ip addresses based on a given subnet mask, and created VLANs through switch and router.
+**NetworkingVLANs** is the final assignment for the Networking class I took in which we created a network topology, defined IP addresses based on a given subnet mask, and created VLANs through switch and router configurations.

 <div align="center">
    <img src="https://github.com/nihk/Sheridan-Projects/blob/master/NetworkingVLANs/screenshot.png">